 When you think of leaders in business what are the characteristics that you most associate with them?
 For many, it would be cold, hard, focused people who will do anything to succeed.
 Although this has been a successful approach for many successful businessmen and women over the decades there has been a growth in movement in recent years towards a different style of leadership in business that can still deliver outstanding results.

 Building leaders in business that are agile, intuitive, thoughtful, kind, and above all else, positive, is a new approach that many companies are taking as a way to create and implement a leadership strategy and long-term succession plan where the happiness and morale of employees and management-level individuals is looked after as much as the bottom line.

 Every single person is unique.
 We know and understand this.
 When it comes to leadership qualities, the characteristics will differ from person to person.
-And within different companies and industries there will be a requirement for various types of leaders, depending on the situation, the budgets, the short and long-term targets that are in play on a daily basis and the independent pressures associated with all of those things.
+And within different companies and industries there will be a requirement for various types of leaders, depending on the situation, the budgets, the short and long-term targets that are in play on a daily basis easy time clock software and the independent pressures associated with all of those things.
 The approach to instil kindness, generosity, open communication and positivity can be achieved in any industry in our opinions, without taking away from the positives of other styles of leadership.

 A strong and highly effective leader doesn’t have to be cold and unapproachable at all.
 They can be kind and become a trustworthy person that any employee can approach.
 Communication, as with most aspects of life, is key to this approach being successful in the long-term.